Updated October 14, 2021 & July 21, 2022

-British Columbia’s Ministry of Finance (“the Ministry”) has recently extended the rebate period for incorporated businesses1 to apply for a refund of the British Columbia Provincial Sales Tax (BC PST) paid between September 17, 2020 and March 31, 2022 (an extension of six months from September 30, 2021 as originally announced) on “qualifying machinery and equipment”2.
-This temporary rebate program is one of the measures introduced by the Ministry to help corporations recover from the financial impacts of Covid-19.
+Incorporated businesses1 may apply for a refund of the British Columbia Provincial Sales Tax (BC PST) paid between September 17, 2020 and March 31, 2022 on “qualifying machinery and equipment”2 if certain conditions are met.
+This temporary rebate program is one of the measures introduced by the British Columbia’s Ministry of Finance (“the Ministry”) to help corporations recover from the financial impacts of Covid-19.
 It is separate and apart from the regular BC PST filings.

-Starting April 1, 2021 until September 30, 2022 (an extension of six months from March 31, 2022 as originally announced), incorporated businesses may submit a rebate application for the period(s) specified by the Ministry.
+The Ministry has recently extended the deadline to submit the application to account for the statutory holiday on September 30, the National Day for Truth and Reconciliation.
+Starting April 1, 2021 until October 3, 2022 (an extension from September 30, 2022 as previously announced), incorporated businesses may submit a rebate application for the period(s) specified by the Ministry.

 “Qualifying machinery and equipment” are capital assets in the capital cost allowance classes 8, 10, 12, 16, 38, 43, 43.1, 43.2, 46, 50, 53, 54, and 55 as they read on September 1, 2020, that are obtained substantially (i.e., more than 90 per cent) for the purpose of gaining or producing income.
 PST paid on leases (both capital or operating leases) of “qualifying machinery and equipment” also qualifies.